 The Schoolmistresses Mini-Project

-A number of members have gone on to give talks and have used the School Mistress information as the basis for further research in related topics including teacher training colleges.
+Members have gone on to give talks and have used the School Mistress information as the basis for further research in related topics.

 School Mistresses Mini Project Co-ordinator